armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 armory deploy start -f https://go.armory.io/hello-armory-second-deployment --account <my-agent-identifier>
 ```

-Use the link provided by the CLI to navigate to your deployment in the CD-as-a-Service Console.
+Use the link provided by the CLI to navigate to your deployment in the [CD-as-a-Service Console](https://console.cloud.armory.io/deployments).
 Once the `staging` deployment has completed, click **Approve** to allow the `prod` deployment to begin.

 {{< figure src="/images/cdaas/setup/quickstart/clickApprove.jpg" width=80%" height="80%" >}}

 Once deployment begins, you can see the traffic split.
-CD-as-a-Service has deployed a new `ReplicaSet` with only one pod to achieve a 25/75% traffic split between app versions.
+CD-as-a-Service has deployed a new `ReplicaSet` with only one pod to achieve a 75/25% traffic split between app versions.
 Click the **prod** deployment to open the details window.

 {{< figure src="/images/cdaas/setup/quickstart/openTrafficSplitDetails.jpg"  width=80%" height="80%"  >}}